skywalkgame/blog-post/content/docs/spring24/02_/_index.md

     <img src='fig3.png' width="600">
 </p>
 <p align="center">
-    Fig3.
+    Fig. 4.
 The overall framework of SUNDAE with pipeline and graph-based pruning.
 </p>

 Let’s see how each step works.